IoannisPapageorgiou/Replication_BCTX/table2/readme.md

 The folder "alts" contains implementations of the alternative methods in R. These files automatically load the data from the folder "table1/data", and compute the forecasting results for the corresponding method.
 Specifically:

+* The file 'all_garch_pred.R' implements the methods ARCH, GARCH, GJR, and EGARCH using the R package 'rugarch'.

+* The file 'msgarch_pred.R' implements the MSGARCH model using the R package 'MSGARCH'.

+* The file 'stochvol_pred.R' implements the SV model using the R package 'stochvol'.